 ‘IT guy.’
 It rolls off the tongue, but what about ‘IT girls’?
-Don’t women have just as much of a relationship with computers and as much ability to the think logically as men?
-What’s treason behind less than one-tenth of the developers are women?
+Don’t women have just as much of a relationship with computers and as much ability to think logically as men?
+What’s the reason behind less than one-tenth of the developers are women?

 You can find a lot of people (and a lot of developers) who subscribe to the idea that ‘blokes just have a more logical mind than women.’
 Even if this is true (which we consider highly doubtful), this doesn’t explain the extreme inequality between the sexes in the IT industry.

 And even if the majority of girls are more comfortable in the creative field, such a small number still seems somewhat odd.

 According to recent research by Stack Overflow, from an astonishing number of 64000 software developers, only 7.6% are women.